Can Dogs Eat Radishes?

 The Full Picture

 Radishes are non-toxic and safe for dogs to eat.
-They are low in calories and contain fiber, vitamin C, and potassium.
+They are low in calories and contain fibre, vitamin C, and potassium.
 Like carrots, the crunchy texture can help clean teeth.
 However, radishes have a spicy, peppery flavour that many dogs dislike — if so, celery is another crunchy, low-calorie alternative.
 If your dog enjoys them, serve raw radishes cut into small pieces to prevent choking.
 They can also be lightly cooked without seasoning.
 Feed in moderation, as too many can cause gas or mild stomach upset due to their fibre content.

 What You Should Know